gemc/clas12Tags_old/README.md

 	- added passive materials in the central detector region
 	- added HTCC passive materials: windows and cones for default, fall18 and spring18 variations
 	- added HTCC variations and corresponding shifts to gcards
-	- added rich sector 4 java variation geometry and entry in gcards
+	- added rich sector 4 java variation geometry and entry in gcards (passive materials only)
 	- fmt routine use local coordinates
 	- removed some overlaps
 	- removed target 1mm xy shifts